-The word Inheritance instantly exposes the reader to exactly what is going to be discussed within Inheritance.
-The act of passing something down, in this case different mannerisms and physical features is at the centre of this poem.
+The word “Inheritance“ instantly exposes the reader to exactly what is going to be discussed within ‘Inheritance’.
+The act of passing something down, in this case, different mannerisms and physical features.
 There is a balance of physical features, such as the mother’s blue eyes, and ideologies/opinions on tradition, such as the father’s desire to be on Welsh land.

 The desire to have his ‘bones / near the hill’ is a representation of the Welsh identity which Sheers belongs to.
 The elevation of the importance of nature and the emphasis on working outdoors culminate in this image.
 The rhyme which connects ‘bones’ and ‘stone’ furthers this suggestion, connecting the two concepts alike to how Sheers is connected to his Welsh identity.